oatlog/oatlog/doc/report/main.typ

 === Semi-naive evaluation

-In @conceptual_overview_seminaive within the conceptual overview we saw that a query $A join B join C$ can be split into three queries
+In @conceptual_background_seminaive within the conceptual overview we saw that a conjuctive query $A join B join C$ can be split into three queries

 $
   &#`new`_A &join& #`all`_B &join& #`all`_C union \